Skatteetaten/boober/README.md

 ## How to run locally
 First start up a local version of boober.
 Either in you ide or by running

       ./gradlew run

 Then run the script `testscripts/setup-local.sh`
  - import configuration into your local git repo in `/tmp/boobergit/paas`
  - see the configuration
  - deploy an application

 ## Architecture

 Boober uses Git as a storage mechanism for its config files.
 Boober owns this repository and it should be the only component writing to it.
 It will ensure that the files written are valid and that secrets are encrypted.

-### How AuroraConfig is aved into git
+### How AuroraConfig is saved into git
 ![save](docs/images/boober.png "Save AuroraConfig")